 Plus you still get the Addictive Keys virtual instrument from XLN Audio free with Focusrite interfaces.
 One full license per account enables you to choose one Addictive Keys instrument, such as Modern Upright, Studio Grand, Electric Grand or Mark One.

-- Register your Focusrite device before the 1st November 2018 to receive Positive Grid BIAS AMP 2 LE plug-in for free, plus get a further $20 off Positive Grid BIAS AMP 2 Pro
+- Register your Focusrite device before the 9th January 2019 to receive two free AAS sound packs for free, plus get a further $300 off AAS Libraries Sound Pack Series Bundle

 Inside the 2U rack-mount enclosure, the ISA 430 Mk II features a Lundahl transformer-input microphone preamplifier and equaliser based closely on the original ISA 110, itself based on the design for the A7971 console by Rupert Neve, incorporating suggestions from George Martin and engineer Geoff Emerick.
 Virtually all we've changed is to give the mic pre a variable input impedance to get the best out of any microphone, modern or vintage, accurately or for effect.
 There's also a special "air" button that opens out the sound without EQ.